 Unlike conventional T cells, which belong to the adaptive arm of the immune response and take a few days before they are fully trained on a single, specific protein fragment or peptide antigen, MAIT and iNKT cells recognize molecular components common to many microbes.

-The team analyzed the frequency of different types of immune cells in blood collected from 110 one year-old study participants, the presence of immune-stimulatory components in the subjects’ house dust and asked whether any of the factors correlated with an increased of asthma at age seven.
+The team analyzed the frequency of different types of immune cells in blood collected from 110 one-year-old study participants, the presence of immune-stimulatory components in the subjects’ house dust, and asked whether any of the factors correlated with an increase in asthma at age seven.

 And while the absolute numbers of iNKT cells had no bearing on asthma risk, the iNKT cell antigenic content in house dust from subjects’ houses did. “iNKT activity reflects a home environment with increased microbe exposure and therefore protection from asthma,” says Shilpi.

 Reference: “Development of Asthma in Inner-City Children: Possible Roles of MAIT Cells and Variation in the Home Environment” by Shilpi Chandra, Gerhard Wingender, Jason A. Greenbaum , Archana Khurana, Amin M. Gholami, Anusha-Preethi Ganesan, Michael Rosenbach, Katy Jaffee, James E. Gern, Robert Wood, George O’Connor, Megan Sandel, Meyer Kattan, Leonard Bacharier, Alkis Togias, Anthony A. Horner and Mitchell Kronenberg, 5 February 2018, Journal of Immunology.